 mongodump reads data from a MongoDB database and

 tool can use to populate a MongoDB database.

 mongorestore are simple and

-efficient for backing up small MongoDB deployments, for partial backup
+efficient tools for backing up and restoring small

 Applications can continue to modify data while